 Were You There?
 Remembering the 1963 March on Washington

 A special Black History Month event, co-sponsored by the Overbeck Project and Capitol Hill Village, was held February 23, 2013, to commemorate the 50th anniversary year of the 1963 March on Washington.
+A full description of the event, including photos, appears in Capitol Hill Village's newsletter for March, 2013.

 We extend heartfelt thanks to our keynote speaker Paul Delaney; panel moderator Rev. Edward A. Hailes, Jr.; panelists Courtland Cox, Rev. Reginald Green, Mrs. Nettie Hailes, Daniel Smith, Brig Cabe, and Judy Bardacke; the chorus of Friendship Public Charter School, Chamberlain Campus, and the school's instrumental music director Michael Hawkins.
 We are also grateful to the Lutheran Church of the Reformation for hosting the event, the Capitol Hill Community Foundation and the Walter and Karla Goldschmidt Foundation for financial support, and Capitol Hill Village member Mike Canning, who served as master of ceremonies.